 This beach town on the Croatian Coast caters more to high-end vacationers than those on a backpacker’s budget.
-However, during our three-day stay Daniel and I were able to find and try a few cheap restaurants in Zadar that I can recommend.
+However, during our three-day stay, Daniel and I were able to find and try a few cheap Zadar restaurants that I can recommend.

 If you want to save money and skip the $15+ seafood plates that most places serve then this list is for you.
-These cheap restaurants in Zadar have you covered for breakfast, lunch and dinner on your next beach getaway to the city!
+These cheap restaurants in Zadar are perfect for breakfast, lunch, and dinner on your next beach getaway to the city!

 1. Bistro Gourmet Kalelarga

 We spent: 54 kuna / 8.50 usd for two

 More Info Here

 I’m always on the hunt for a good breakfast when I’m traveling and our weekend in Zadar was no different.
 I hate blowing my budget at the start of the day so we set out for something filling but affordable, and Bistro Gourmet fit the bill.

 First of all, they have filter coffee!
 For anyone dying to ditch the espresso, this is definitely the place for you.
 I ordered a filter coffee with milk, baconand eggs, and a bread basket to share.
 Daniel got the same and the food was delicious.

 It was crispy bacon (none of that thick cut stuff) and the eggs had runny yolks but nothing clear on the tops (which is a particular pet peeve of mine).
 The bread was also fresh and flavorful and came free with our meal which is the quickest way to win me over.

 Finally, friendly service and a location right in the center of the town seal the deal and cement Bistro Gourmet Kalelarga as one of the best cheap restaurants in Zadar for breakfast.
 It’s my favorite of the three on this list and you definitely shouldn’t miss it.